ThinkPad 700

 The IBM ThinkPad 700 (also named model 700 PS/2) is the first notebook computer for the ThinkPad brand that was released by IBM on October 5, 1992.
 Another series was released alongside it, the ThinkPad 300 series.
 The 300 series was meant to be a cheaper, lower performance model line over the 700.
 It was developed as a successor to the L40SX.

+The ThinkPad 700 is the first laptop model ever with a pointing stick to control the cursor, under the IBM brand name of TrackPoint.

 It was generally received positively by reviewers, although it had a high price and shorter battery life.

 History

 Because of design issues with the L40SX, the next iteration of IBM laptops were going to involve industrial designer Richard Sapper.
 Richard designed the ThinkPad 700, being inspired from a rectangular cigar box, and kept it simplistic.

 Before the announcement of the 700 series, it has been speculated that the 700 and 700T would be manufactured by AST Research, Inc.

 The first IBM ThinkPads, the 700 and 700C, were launched on October 5, 1992, alongside the 300 series.

 The IBM 2521 (IBM 700T) was announced on April 17, 1992 and launched in July 1993.
 It was marketed as a data entry tablet for hospitals, health care providers, and field operation workers.

-The ThinkPad 700C uses a color screen made by a joint venture between IBM and Toshiba.
-It was the largest active matrix display in a laptop when it was released.
+The ThinkPad 700C uses a color screen made by the joint venture Display Technologies, Inc. It was the largest active matrix display in a laptop when it was released.

 President George H. W. Bush wanted to buy a ThinkPad 700C as a Christmas present for his wife Barbara Bush when it was released.
 It was sold out, so he called then IBM CEO John Akers.
-Akers reached out to the general manager of IBM's PC division Jim Cannavino, who took the next ThinkPad from the assembly line and shipped it to the White House.
+Akers reached out to the general manager of IBM's PC division, Jim Cannavino, who took the next ThinkPad from the assembly line and shipped it to the White House.